 To implement this concept, Los Alamos researchers created a series of thick-shell (so-called “giant”) CdSe/CdS quantum dots, which were incorporated by their Italian partners into large slabs (sized in tens of centimeters) of polymethylmethacrylate (PMMA).
-While being large by quantum dot standards, the active particles are still tiny – only about hundred angstroms across.
+While being large by quantum dot standards, the active particles are still tiny – only about a hundred angstroms across.
 For comparison, a human hair is about 500,000 angstroms wide.

-“A key to the success of this project was the use of a modified industrial method of cell-casting, we developed at UNIMIB Materials Science Department” said Francesco Meinardi, professor of Physics at UNIMIB.
+“A key to the success of this project was the use of a modified industrial method of cell-casting we developed at UNIMIB Materials Science Department,” said Francesco Meinardi, professor of Physics at UNIMIB.

 Spectroscopic measurements indicated virtually no losses to re-absorption on distances of tens of centimeters.
 Further, tests using simulated solar radiation demonstrated high photon harvesting efficiencies of approximately 10% per absorbed photon achievable in nearly transparent samples, perfectly suited for utilization as photovoltaic windows.